Relationship Breakdown

 This is a professional service and your matter will be conducted at all times by a qualified, experienced solicitor.
 Our fee includes the following:

-• Attending you by a Microsoft Teams meeting to take instructions to prepare the papers
+- Attending you by a Microsoft Teams meeting to take instructions

-• Submitting the papers via the online portal
+- Submitting the application via the online portal

-• Hearing from the court with the date for the decree nisi (conditional order) and informing you
+- Hearing from the court with the date for the conditional order (formerly called the ‘decree nisi’) and informing you

-• Placing the matter on hold, pending finalisation of financial proceedings
+- Placing the matter on hold, pending finalisation of financial proceedings/expiry of the statutory waiting period

-• Sending a copy of the final decree to you
+- Sending a copy of the Final Order to you

 What is not included in this fee:

-• Steps to prove that the other party has received the papers, if they do not acknowledge receipt of the court papers
+- Steps to prove that the other party has been notified of the divorce if they do not respond

 Other fees and disbursements which might be required

-Our fee to prepare the papers, and arrange for a process server to serve any papers £105 + vat of £21.00 (total £126.00) if we need to have the papers handed to the other party + Fee payable to the process server if the papers have to be handed to the other party personally (estimated £240.00 including vat to £360.00 including vat)
+Our fee to prepare the papers, and arrange for a process server to serve any papers £122.50 + vat of £24.50 (total £147.00) if we need to have the papers handed to the other party + Fee payable to the process server if the papers have to be handed to the other party personally (estimated £300.00 – £500.00 including vat

 Other Matters